Guidelines for providing attendant care services to injured workers.

 The Agent will periodically review a worker's entitlement to attendant care to ensure that the services remain reasonable for the work-related injury or illness and remain payable under the legislation.

-For information about other services the Agent can pay for, please refer to the:
+Information about other services the Agent can pay for:

 For information about other support for carers of a person with a disability, please refer to Centrelink.
 Centrelink may provide financial support to eligible carers.